UprightMan/grafana-sqlite-to-psql/README.md

 # grafana-sqlite-to-psql
-A simple tool based on the pgloader image that runs a script to migrate from an sqlite file to a PostgreSQL instance for Grafana
+A simple tool built on top of [`dimitri/pgloader`](https://hub.docker.com/r/dimitri/pgloader) that runs a script to migrate from an sqlite file to a PostgreSQL instance for Grafana

 > ⚠️ **Warning:**  Make sure to first point your Grafana instance to the PostgreSQL Instance so it generates the schemas and tables